 - Pour the caramel onto the shortbread and allow to cool completely.
 Be super careful, that bad boy is hot.

-- Melt the chocolate carefully in a bowl placed over simmering water.
+- Melt 200 grams of milk chocolate carefully in a bowl placed over simmering water.
 Milk chocolate is difficult to melt in the microwave so I don't even go there.
 Pour satisfyingly over the caramel and chill for a couple of hours before cutting into 5 cm squares with a sharp knife.